 #Section 3.
 Membership in this council PTA shall be made available by this council PTA without regard to race, color, creed, or national origin, under such rules and regulations, not in conflict with the provisions of the National PTA Bylaws or the Maryland PTA Bylaws, as may be prescribed in the bylaws of this council PTA, to any PTA who subscribes to the Purposes and basic policies of the National PTA.

+Section 3a.
+In addition to Section 3, membership in the council PTA shall be made available without regard to religion, sex, age, ancestry, marital status, physical or mental disability, sexual orientation and gender identity.

 Section 4.
 Local PTAs may be accepted as members at any time.
 Bylaws and incorporation documents of local PTA shall be provided to this council upon approval by its membership.